quyenjd/project-cam/README.md

 The full list of all supported events and methods can be found [here](app/header/helper/docs/README.md).

+To re-export the documentation, use `npm run helperdoc`.

 ### Prepare CLI

 To quickly start a component or package project, it is *highly recommended* that you use the [`prepare`](https://bitbucket.org/hidesignsJP/project-cam-prepare) CLI tool by calling `npm run cli:prepare` to initialize it for you.
 It comes with a decent template that saves you time.